joelcave42/JIC-4312-Army-Maintenance/README.md

 # Release Notes

-## Version 0.4.0 Release Notes
+## Version 1.0.0 Release Notes

 ### New Features
+- Implemented a User Interface to allow users (operators, maintainers, supervisors, etc.) to log in
+- Implemented the 5988 form to allow vehicle operators to submit faults with vehicles
+- Implemented the ability for anybody to create an account
+- Implemented a login button that is able to verify correct credentials with database
+- Implemented a role-specific home screen for all users to be directed to upon log in
+- Implemented a supervisor dashboard to track maintenance tasks
+- Implemented supervisor account authorization functionality
+- Implemented functionality to allow maintainers to claim faults as their own
+- Implemented functionality to allow maintainers to change the status of their claimed faults
+- Implemented a dashboard for operators to view faults on their vehicles
+- Implemented to part order process for supervisors to order and maintainers and operators to see ordered parts
+- Implemented the entire 5988 PMCS form process for two vehicles provided to us by our client
 - Implemented functionality to allow supervisors to assign maintainence tasks to maintainers
 - Implemented undo functionality for fault submissions
 - Implemented simple parts inventory system
 - Implemented fault editing capabilites
 - Implemented functionality to allow for pictures to be attached to each fault
+- Implemented a profile page and functionality for users and supervisors to add/change the user's company
+- Implemented a search bar to search faults by vehicle ID
+- Implemented a sorting filter to sort faults by operator, maintainer, date, etc.
+- Implemented functionality to allow managers to view and address stagnant faults

 ### Bug Fixes
-- Changed faults to present each issue as its own fault

-## Version 0.3.0 Release Notes

-### New Features
-- Implemented functionality to allow maintainers to claim faults as their own
-- Implemented functionality to allow maintainers to change the status of their claimed faults
-- Implemented a dashboard for operators to view faults on their vehicles
-- Implemented to part order process for supervisors to order and maintainers and operators to see ordered parts
-- Implemented the entire 5988 PMCS form process for two vehicles provided to us by our client

-### Bug Fixes
-- Fixed bug where user type was not displayed on login

-## Version 0.2.0 Release Notes

-### New Features
-- Implemented a role-specific home screen for all users to be directed to upon log in
-- Implemented a supervisor dashboard to track maintenance tasks
-- Implemented supervisor account authorization functionality
-- Refactored log in and sign up UI
-- Added copyright information and NOTICE file for attributions

-### Bug Fixes
+- Fixed bug of the option to view previously submitted 5988 not displaying underneath the 5988 form
 - Fixed bug where operators and maintainers were unable to see buttons
 - Removed unnecessary schema and backend code for "people"

-## Version 0.1.0 Release Notes

-### New Features
-- Implemented a User Interface to allow users (operators, maintainers, supervisors, etc.) to log in
-- Refined the 5988 form to allow vehicle operators to submit faults with vehicles
-- Implemented the ability for anybody to create an account
-- Database has been setup to store the login information via MongoDB
-- Login button is able to verify correct credentials with database

-### Bug Fixes
-- Fixed bug of the option to view previously submitted 5988 not displaying underneath the 5988 form

-## Version 0.0.0 Release Notes
-### Features
-- MERN CRUD Operations: The core of this application, allowing for full management of database entries.
-- Interactive UI: A React-based front end that provides a responsive and engaging user experience.
-- Guided 5988 Form: The form that allows vehicle operators to log issues with their vehicles
-- Vehicle Issues Database: A skeleton database that stores the issues logged by operators
+- Fixed bug where user type was not displayed on login
+- Changed faults to present each issue as its own fault

 ### Application CRUD Operations
 - Create: Add new entries to the database.